raleel/cfi-srd/0008_Combat.md

 #### Jump

 A character that moves adjacent to or starts the Turn next to a jumpable obstacle may attempt to leap over it.
 The character may be moving at any rate up to the point of the leap.
 A successful Athletics roll allows one to jump up to twice one's own height horizontally or up to half one's own height vertically (if the character has at least a 15-foot run-up available).
 If jumping from a standing position, then these distances are halved.
 Reduce the jump distance in feet by half the total 'Things' carried.
-Worn armor hinders jumpers, with each location covered by light armor counting as 1 'Thing' in the beforementioned calculation, and heavy armor counts as 2 'Things.'
+Worn armor hinders jumpers, with each location covered by light armor counting as 1 'Thing' in the before mentioned calculation, and heavy armor counts as 2 'Things.'

 See the [Athletics](0005_Skills.md?id=athletics-strdex) skill description for more information.